GabrielleDevaux/whatismypackage/README.md

 # Try the demo
 The app is available on [shinyapps.io](https://gabrielledevaux.shinyapps.io/whatismypackage/).
+Note : it is not the last github version.

 # Installation